oferwald/transposh/readme.txt

  * French - [Michel Chaussée](tajimoko.com)

 == Changelog ==
+= 2022/02/22 - 1.0.8 =
+ * This version fixes vulnerabilities reported by Julian Ahrens from RCE Security and detailed in CVE-2021-24910, CVE-2021-24911, CVE-2021-24912
+ * Remove memory warning if PHP has more than 1G memory - (Thanks Udi)
+ * This version offers better PHP8 compatibility with less warnings and errors, if you encounter anything - just let us know
+ * Refactoring of simple_html_node to avoid conflicts with third party software and plugins
+ * Many fixes for the widget code, now working with WP 5.9
+ * Many improvements of translation editor/now allowing removal of auto translations and multiple filters, even search works!
+(Thanks Alex)
+ * Fixes for changes in the Google Translation API that broke new translations for many
+ * Remove create_function and replace with anonymous functions (hopefully done right), also removed weird /.php match on admin
-= 2020/02/02 - 1.0.7 =
+ * Remove Javascript deprecations on live (Thanks Senri Miura) = 2020/02/02 - 1.0.7 =
  * Fixes for jQuery 3.x compatibility
  * Fixes for url translation with ? and -